wendyverdonk93/docs/content/faq/finance/evaluating-uncleared-card-transactions.md

     - /faq/finance/how-can-i-view-uncleared-transactions
 ---

 If a credit card payment receives an **Uncleared** transaction status, it means that MultiSafepay's automated fraud filter has placed the payment on hold.
-The fraud filter detects increased risk of fraud, but doesn't prevent all fraudulent payments.
+The fraud filter detects increased _risk_ of fraud, but doesn't prevent all fraudulent payments.
 Not every payment the filter places on hold is necessarily fraudulent.

-There are risks associated with accepting credit card payments.
-You bear the risk of financial damage, for example due to fraud, for which neither MultiSafepay nor the credit card holder is accountable.
+You bear the risk of financial damage due to fraud, for which neither MultiSafepay nor the credit card holder is accountable.

+# Reviewing uncleared transactions

 You must review all **Uncleard** transactions, and either accept or decline them.

-## Fraud score
-All **Uncleared** transactions are assigned a fraud score from 1-10 (10 being the most at risk of fraud).
-Transactions that score 10 aren't always fraudulent, and low-scoring transactions may still carry risk.

-Transactions that score 6 to 8 you can accept or decline yourself in MultiSafepay Control following the steps below.

-Transactions that score 8 or above can can only be approved by MultiSafepay.
-Email the Risk Team at <risk@multisafepay.com> for help with evaluating potential risks or fraud indicators, and professional advice.

-The final decision to accept or decline transactions lies with you.
-MultiSafepay is not responsible nor liable for any damage after accepting payments.

-# Reviewing uncleared transactions

 In your MultiSafepay Control, you will receive a notification that uncleared payments are awaiting your approval.